theupdateframework/taps/tap4.md

 with a different root of trust, to sign targets.
 The effect is similar to the AND relation used in [multi-role delegations](tap3.md).
+However, in multi-role delegations, multiple roles would share the _same_ root of trust, even though they must sign the same hashes and length of targets.
+The problem is that, if attackers have compromised a common ancestor of these multiple roles (e.g., the targets or root role), then the security guarantees of using multi-role delegations are lost.
-The difference is that multiple repositories, instead of multiple roles, must sign the same hashes and length of desired targets.
+The difference in this use case is that multiple roles with _different_ roots of trust must sign the same hashes and length of desired targets.
-This is done so that the compromise of a single repository is insufficient to execute arbitrary software attacks.
+This is done so that the compromise of even the root role of a single repository is still insufficient to execute arbitrary software attacks.

 # Rationale